 Hands-On Activities for Back-to-School Preschool Theme

 Back to school is always a fun theme to teach in preschool.
-Preschoolers are always so excited to go to school, so it’s the perfect theme to start off the year!
+Preschoolers are always so excited to start school, so it’s the perfect theme to start off the year!

-I’ve put together some free printable lesson plans for preschool that are centered around the back-to-school theme.
+I’ve put together some free back-to-school preschool activities that are centered around the back-to-school theme.
 They are designed to ease your child into being in a school-like setting, even if it’s at home.

 Because these are part of my Learn-At-Home Preschool Lesson Plans, they can be emailed to students’ parents if teaching remotely; they only require basic household materials, making them easy for parents to teach at home!